The Low Protein Diet for Kidney Disease: Expert Tips from a Dietitian

 To find out if you should or should not be on a low protein diet, it’s important to have a comprehensive nutrition assessment with a renal dietitian.

-It is highly recommended you work with a dietitian when restricting anything in your diet.
-Ask your doctor for a referral to a dietitian or find one through resources like the National Kidney Foundation – or me!
+It is highly recommended you work with a dietitian when restricting anything in your diet or are managing a health condition like chronic kidney disease.

 Always inform your nephrologist about your goals when it comes to your health.
 And always speak up for yourself and your health!